 * A common fairy tale or other well-known tale is the basis of the story.

-* Well-known fairy tale or cartoon characters are featured in the story.
+* Well-known historical, fairy tale or cartoon character is featured in the story.

-* The story either starts with a dream or the reader finds out at the end that it was all a dream.
+* You find out at the end that the story was all a dream.